realworldocaml/book/book/testing/README.md

   |> Set.of_list (module String)
 ```

-We can then try this with an expect test.
+We can use an expect test to demonstrate what this function does on an
+example page.

 ```ocaml file=examples/erroneous/soup_test/test.ml,part=1
 let%expect_test _ =